-By Ron Sims, Special Collections Librarian
+By Ron Sims, Special Collections Librarian (now retired)

 In honor of National Women's History Month, we are taking a closer look at how the education of women in medicine got its start here at Northwestern.